-How to Do a Business Valuation?
+How to Do a Business Valuation (In 2025)

-78 / 100
+83 / 100

 Let’s say you’re a business owner and want to know what your business is worth.
 We’ll walk you through the valuation process so you’ll know what to look for, how much to pay attention to, and how to set an asking price that won’t get you laughed out of the room.